 Jealousy is a complex, defensive reaction that may arise when one senses a threat to a valued object or relationship.
 Jealousy in children usually arises when the parent’s love and affection get divided with the arrival of a sibling.
 Fascinatingly, jealousy in children is usually associated more with the mother since many young children tend to be closer to the mother.

 Jealousy is a common emotion in children, though it is one of the most unpleasant emotions they may experience.
 The emotion arises from the fear of losing the love and attention of their parents and caregivers.
-It may also cause anger, anxiety, or resentmentiXHate or contempt caused by unfair treatment toward other siblings.
+It may also cause anger, anxiety, or resentmentiHate or contempt caused by unfair treatment toward other siblings.
 In addition, children may have frequent disagreements or fights if they are jealous of a sibling or a friend.

+Your understanding that jealousy is a natural emotion is the first step in helping your child.
 Read this post to learn about the common parenting mistakes that may lead to jealousy in children and how to deal with them.

 Parenting Mistakes That Cause Jealousy In Children